 Notes:THIS EVENT WILL BE HELD ONLINE AND IN PERSON AT THE QFHS FAMILY HISTORY RESEARCH CENTRE i.e. A HYBRID MEETING.

-Eve Terry has worked for the National Archives of Australia for ten years, mainly in the area of collection management.
+Eve Terry has worked for the National Archives of Australia for ten years, and is currently acting in the role of Assistant Manager, Public Engagement for the Queensland office.
+She has worked mainly in the area of collection management.
 An important aspect of Eve’s work with the collection included making World War I repatriation records available online, through her management of the Project Albany team in Brisbane.

 Presenting... times vary between 1pm and 7.30pm Please check the calendar carefully.
 You are welcome to attend as a visitor.

 Note: This event is held in QLD time, AEST: no daylight saving.
 (GMT+10)

 Please register your planned attendance whether you are attending in person or online.